Blind Ministry

 Volunteer as part of a team in home construction for families in need.

 No experience necessary; there will be jobs for everyone with a serving heart.
-Click here for the RLC Habitat Photo Gallery.
+Click Here for the RLC Habitat Photo Gallery

 To see pictures of the current build, click here.
 For details, Lutheran Coalition | Habitat for Humanity Wake County (habitatwake.org).
-If interested or any questions you may have can be directed to Tim Hiteshew, Lyle Malotky, or Bill Boyer.
+If interested or have any questions, reach out to Tim Hiteshew, Lyle Malotky, or Bill Boyer.

 Contact: Tim Hiteshew